thomas-compagnoni/iOthello/README.md

 ## 3. Training the models

-In order to train the models I decided to simulate random matches between two random bots.
-The more the better, so I saved 4 millions matches in 10GB of csv.
+To train the models, I decided to simulate random matches between two random bots.
+The more the better, so I saved 4 million matches in 10GB of csv.
 This is done by the function "random_simulations" in *research.py*.